machschmitt/linux/Documentation/iio/iio_adc.rst

 ===========

 The IIO subsystem supports many Analog to Digital Converters (ADCs).
-Some ADCs have features and characteristics that have been supported in peculiar ways by IIO device drivers.
-This documentation describes ADC specific features and explains how they are (should be?) supported by the IIO subsystem.
+Some ADCs have features and characteristics that are supported in specific ways by IIO device drivers.
+This documentation describes common ADC features and explains how they are (should be?) supported by the IIO subsystem.

 1. ADC Channel Types
 ====================